emcrisostomo/poudriere-utils/README.md

 ===============

 This repository contains some shell scripts that simplifies the management of Poudriere jails.
-The `poudriere-utils.sh` script is a thin wrapper above the `poudriere` scripts that takes care of sensible defaults such as:
+The `poudriere-utils` script is a thin wrapper above the `poudriere` scripts that takes care of sensible defaults such as:

   * Creating a default Makefile and package list for each `poudriere` jail it